Safe to say, the day didn't really get better for her.

-- Parodied in Girl Genius, at right: The spider even uses a knife and fork, and webs up its victim while the main characters are arguing over who has to squash it.
+- Parodied in Girl Genius, as seen above: The spider even uses a knife and fork, and webs up its victim while the main characters are arguing over who has to squash it.

 - The victims of Vriska's Giant Spider lusus are briefly seen stuck in a web.
 Many of them were probably already dead when they got there, since Vriska kills people in a variety of ways other than luring them to her hive.